bakame-php/http-structured-fields/README.md

 - `Parameters::values` to list all existing Bare Items value as an array list;
 - `Parameters::value($key)` to return the value of the Bare Item associated to the `$key` or throw if the key is unknown or invalid;
+- `Parameters::merge` also accepts iterable as associative key-value as part of the variadic signature.

 ```php
 use Bakame\Http\StructuredFields\Parameters;